Cookie Policy

 7. Local Storage and Session Storage

 In addition to cookies, modern websites can store small amounts of data using your browser's Local Storage and Session Storage.
-We use these for:
+These are first-party only and are not shared with any third parties.
+We use them for:

 StoragePurposeDuration